neillturner/kitchen-ansible/README.md

 ```
 where `/usr/bin` is the location of the ruby command.

+Please see the [Provisioner Options](https://github.com/neillturner/kitchen-ansible/blob/master/provisioner_options.md) for a complete listing.

 ## Test-Kitchen Ansiblespec

 This can run tests against multiple servers with multiple roles in any of three formats:

   * ansiblespec - tests are specified with the roles in the ansible repository. (default)
   * serverspec - tests are in test-kitchen serverspec format
   * spec - tests are stored in the spec directory with a directory for each role.

-Serverspec using ssh to communicate with the server to be tested and reads the ansible playbook and inventory files to determine the hosts to test and the roles for each host.
+Serverspec uses ssh to communicate with the server to be tested and reads the ansible playbook and inventory files to determine the hosts to test and the roles for each host.

-Set pattern: 'serverspec' in the config.yml file (see below) to perform tests in test-kitchen serverspec format.
+- Set pattern: 'serverspec' in the config.yml file (see below) to perform tests in test-kitchen serverspec format.
-( See https://github.com/delphix/ansible-package-caching-proxy for an example of using test-kitchen serverspec).
+(See https://github.com/delphix/ansible-package-caching-proxy for an example of using test-kitchen serverspec).

-Set pattern: 'spec' in the config.yml file (see below) to perform tests in for roles specified in the spec directory.
+- Set pattern: 'spec' in the config.yml file (see below) to perform tests in for roles specified in the spec directory.

-By default pattern: ansiblespec is set.
+- By default pattern: ansiblespec is set.
 See example [https://github.com/neillturner/ansible_repo](https://github.com/neillturner/ansible_repo)

 ### Example usage to create tomcat servers: